Sabri Moudallal

-Sabri Moudallal (Arabic: صبري مدلل; 1918, Aleppo – August 2006, Aleppo) was a singer and composer of traditional Syrian music, as well as a businessman.
+Sabri Moudallal (Arabic: صبري مدلل; 1918 – August 2006) was a singer and composer of traditional Syrian music, as well as a businessman.

 Biography

 Sabri Moudallal was born in the Al-Jalloum neighborhood in Aleppo in 1918.
 Sabri Moudallal grew up in a musical environment, attending Sufi Zikr ceremonies with his father, who also sent him to Qur'anic school to memorize the Qur'an and study Quranic recitation, the musical recitation of the holy text.
 The teacher, recognizing the student's musical potential, suggested he go study properly under one of the greatest masters of classical Arabic music in Aleppo at the time, Omar al-Batsh.
 It was under al-Batsh that Moudallal learned the style and forms of classical Arabic music, the maqams, the muwashshah, the dawr, the layali, the qasidah and mawal and of course the traditional Aleppine qudūd.
 Moudallal has stated that the first piece he was taught by al-Batsh was al-Batsh's very own composition for the muwashshah Kaḥḥal as-Siḥr Oyunan in the Bayat maqam.

 He eventually came to work as a muezzin at the Great Mosque of Aleppo.
 In 1949, he first sang on Syrian radio.
 In 1954, he founded a religious music ensemble along with fellow Aleppian sacred music singer, Hassan Haffar.